tainari/100_days_of_python/README.md

 ## Day 35: SMS Rain Notifications ☔️

 Created a script that runs at 6:30am every day and sends a text to my personal number if it's going to rain in NYC

+## Day 36: SMS Stock Change Notification 📈📉

+Send a text message containing the top three headlines about a specific stock if the delta between yesterday and the day before is more than 5% in either direction.
+Note: This code hasn't been properly tested because I accidentally made too many API calls in one day because I didn't limit my searches.
+To finalize soon. 🙃